entrypoint-lv/DataTableQueryBuilder/README.md

 # Configuring

-The front-end datatable knows nothing about the data source, it only knows the list of its fields (columns), represented by ``UserDataTableFields`` model.
+The front-end datatable knows nothing about the server-side data source - it only knows the list of its fields (columns), represented by ``UserDataTableFields`` model.

-When user filters on some column, the datatable sends a request to the server that includes a filtering clause, for example, ``FullName`` = 'some value'.
+When user applies search to some column, the datatable sends a request to the server that includes a filtering clause, for example, ``FullName`` = 'some value'.

 The task of the query builder is to extend an existing LINQ query with an additional ``Where`` clause to filter the data.